moq-wg/moq-transport/draft-lcurley-warp.md

 Media is produced with an intended order, both in terms of when media should be presented (PTS) and when media should be decoded (DTS).
 As stated in motivation ({{latency}}), the network is unable to maintain this ordering during congestion without increasing latency.

-Warp responds to congestion by assigning each segment a numeric delivery order.
+The encoder determines how to behave during congestion by assigning each segment a numeric delivery order.
 The delivery order SHOULD be followed when possible to ensure that the most important media is delivered when throughput is limited.
 Note that the contents within each segment are still delivered in order; this delivery order only applies to the ordering between segments.

-The encoder determines the value assigned to each segment based the media encoding and desired user experience.
-Multiple segments MAY use the same value, in which case they SHOULD be delivered via round-robin.
-See the appendix for examples ({{appendix.examples}}).

-A sender SHOULD attempt to deliver segments based on this delivery order.
-This effectively involves creating a priority queue in ascending order, allocating any avaiable bandwidth to the next pending segment.
-Since each segment is sent over a dedicated QUIC stream, the next QUIC packet SHOULD contain a STREAM frame for the next pending segment, repeated until the congestion window is hit.
-The sender MAY ignore the delivery order for retransmits and MUST ignore it when flow control limits are reached.
+A sender MUST send each segment over a dedicated QUIC stream.
+The QUIC library should support prioritization ({{prioritization}}) such that streams are transmitted in delivery order.

 A receiver MUST NOT assume that segments will be received in delivery order for a number of reasons: